 - Namibia in both September and October

-Personally, I think things will clear up by the end of April.
-And these trips will all depend on what the governments decide relating to borders being open.
+These trips will all depend on what the governments decide relating to borders being open.
 For example, Iceland’s borders are still open to tourists.
 Whether it’s ethical to travel right now is a whole other question.

 What Happens with a Postponement?